internetofwater/geoconnex.us/README.md

 <hr/>
 <center>
 <i>
-Please see the <a href="https://docs.geoconnex.us"> Geoconnex Docs</a> for general background and specifically <a href="https://docs.geoconnex.us/contributing/overview"> the contributing section</a> for how to add your data
+Please see the <a href="https://docs.geoconnex.us"> Geoconnex Docs</a> for more information on the project.
 </i>
 </center>

+## Contributing

+Please see the [Contributing](https://docs.geoconnex.us/contributing/overview) section of the [docs](https://docs.geoconnex.us) for instructions on how to add your data to Geoconnex.

 ## About this Repository